Trimad/trimad.github.io/content/post/2023-04-05-hiding-users-from-gal/index.md

 }
 ```

-This PowerShell script performs the following actions:

-* It installs and imports the ExchangeOnlineManagement module, which is required to manage Exchange Online.
-* It connects to Exchange Online to allow further management.
-* It retrieves the distinguished name of a distribution list called "external users" and finds all contacts belonging to this list.
+* Retrieves the distinguished name of the "external users" distribution list in Active Directory.
+* Obtains a sorted list of contacts that belong to the "external users" distribution list.
-* For each contact found, it updates their properties to hide them from address lists.
+* Iterates through each contact and sets the 'msExchHideFromAddressLists' attribute to 'True', effectively hiding them from address lists.

 ```PowerShell
 Import-Module ActiveDirectory